 Let’s look at what UCC liens are, how they’re used in construction, and the process for filing one.

 A UCC lien protect sellers of goods from nonpayment by providing a security interest in a borrower’s personal property.
 If the borrower fails to pay, the seller has the right to repossess the property listed as collateral in the filing.

-The Universal Commercial Code (UCC) is a set of rules that governs national commercial transactions and has been adopted for use by most states.
+The Uniform Commercial Code (UCC) is a set of rules that governs national commercial transactions and has been adopted for use by most states.
 The good thing about it is it’s universal throughout the country, so the forms and regulations are consistent — unlike mechanics lien laws.

 Liens are covered under Article 9 of the UCC, allowing material suppliers to attach a lien to a piece of property, usually (but not necessarily) the goods that are being sold, similar to a mechanics lien.

 The document that is filed is often called a UCC filing, UCC-1 statement, UCC lien, or a UCC financing statement.
 Whatever it’s called, the document and the filing process are the same no matter what state you’re in.

 Using the UCC to get paid in construction